tbmeans/tbm-homesrv-site/README.md

 ## Built with Symfony
 * Populate ignored .env.local with database login url per Symfony docs
 * Page to link to a collection of mp4s
-* Page with NFL playoff schedule with links to Spectrum TV and Peacock streams

 ## MP4 collection database table
 * 'title' of mp4 content